MasoumehVahedi/LLMs/README.md

 2. **Retrieval-Augmented Generation (RAG)**
  Retrieve contextually relevant snippets and prepend them to our LLM prompt—grounding responses in real data and improving factual accuracy.

+## 🧩 The Big Idea Behind RAG

+Retrieval-Augmented Generation (RAG) marries the strengths of vector search with large language models to ground your answers in real data.
+Here’s how it works:

+1. **User Question → Vector**
+   - An _encoding_ model turns the incoming question (“Who is Anna Depp?”) into a fixed-length vector that captures its meaning.

+2. **Vector Store Lookup**
+   - We maintain a **vector datastore**—every document or knowledge snippet has already been encoded into its own vector. \
+   - We perform a nearest-neighbor search to find which stored vectors lie closest to the question vector in semantic space.

+3. **Fetch Relevant Text**
+   - For each retrieved vector, we pull back the original text snippet it represents (e.g. the Wikipedia paragraph on Anna Depp).

+4. **Augment the Prompt**
+   - We prepend the fetched snippets to the user’s question, forming a context-rich prompt.

+5. **LLM Generation**
+   - This augmented prompt goes into an auto-regressive LLM (e.g. GPT).
+The model “sees” both the question and the relevant facts and generates a grounded, accurate answer.

+---

+### Why RAG?

+- **Improved Accuracy**
+  The LLM can’t hallucinate about facts it hasn’t seen—every answer is backed by real documents.
+- **Scalability**
+  We can index millions of pages in a vector database and still retrieve relevant context in milliseconds.
+- **Flexibility**
+  Swap in different encoders or vector stores (FAISS, Annoy, Pinecone, etc.) without changing your LLM pipeline.

+> **Flow Diagram (conceptual)**
+> ```
+> [User Question]
+>      ↓
+> [Encoding LM: “Who is Anna Depp?” → 𝕧ᵩ]
+>      ↓
+> [Vector Datastore: find docs whose vectors ≈ 𝕧ᵩ]
+>      ↓
+> [Retrieve top-k text snippets]
+>      ↓
+> [Augment Prompt: snippets + question]
+>      ↓
+> [LLM Generation → Answer]
+> ```

 ## Reference